stormpath/stormpath-framework-spec/email-verification.md

  * Attempt to verify the `sptoken`.

+ * If the token is valid and `autoLogin` is enabled, follow the standard [post login logic](login.md#-post-response-handling) (like setting cookies, and redirecting the user)

- * If the token is valid, redirect to `stormpath.web.verify.nextUri`.
+ * If the token is valid and `autoLogin` is disabled, redirect to `stormpath.web.verifyEmail.nextUri`

  * If the token is invalid, render a form that allows them to request a new link by submitting their email address.
 The form should show the error: